Wolfbatcat/ao3-userscripts/documentation/Advanced Blocker.md

 - **Quick-Add** – Hold **Alt** and click any tag or author name to instantly add them to your blacklist.
 - **Pause Blocking** – Temporarily disable filtering without changing settings.
 - **Import/Export Settings** – Save and restore your configuration across devices or browsers.
-- **Customizable Highlight Color** – Choose any color for tag highlights.

 ---